hsienhsinlee/ws2-defenders/README.md

 * CC-BY 4.0 for documentation and data contributions; and
 *  Apache License v2.0 for source code and models

 The applicable license will be determined for each repository, as applicable, at the time of its creation.

-## Acknowledgments [Optional - TBD]

-Add a Hat tip to anyone whose work/code/project inspired your work.